jjvanzon/JJs-Reference-Architecture/api/orm.md

 Introduction
 ------------

-Here follow some issues you could encounter while using an [`ORM`](#-orm), and some suggestions for how to deal with it.
+This article won't go into the basics of using [`ORM`](#-orm).
+There's other resources for that.
+Instead it covers some specific anomalies you could encounter while using an [`ORM`](#-orm), and some suggestions for how to deal with it.

 This information was gathered from experience, built up with [`NHibernate`](#nhibernate).
 It might be possible that other [`ORM's`](#-orm) have similar issues, due to how [`ORM's`](#-orm) work internally.